Santo Stefano, Verona: History

-The "Chapel of the Innocents" was commissioned around 1618 by the parish priest, Monsignor Varalli.
+The Chapel of the Innocents was commissioned around 1618 by the parish priest, Monsignor Varalli.
 It was built in Baroque style along the southern wall to the right of the entrance.
-It has an altarpiece depicting the Massacre of Innocents by Pasquale Ottino and a Martyrdom of 40 martyrs by Alessandro Turchi (L'Orbetto).
-There are also frescoes by Marcantonio Bassetti, and an Annuciation and frescoes of San Carlo and St Francis by Ottino.
+It has an altarpiece by Pasquale Ottino depicting the Massacre of the Innocents and a Martyrdom of the Forty Martyrs by Alessandro Turchi (L'Orbetto).
+There are also frescoes by Marcantonio Bassetti, and an Annuciation and frescoes of Saint Charles and Saint Francis by Ottino.

 The first altar on the left had a canvas depicting the Virgin and Child with Saints Peter and Andrew by Giovanni Francesco Caroto.
 To the sides of this altarpiece were paintings of Melchisidech and the Sacrifice of Isaac by Francesco Barbieri.
 The second altar had a Virgin and Child with Saints Jerome, Francis, Mauro, Simplicio, and Placido by Niccolo Giolfino.
 A frescoed lunette was completed by Giovanni Battista dal Moro.

-In the last altar on left is a Virgin and Child with Saints Joseph, John the Baptist, Francis, and Anthony of Padua by Alessandro Marchesini, and a Virgin and Child with Saints Vicenzo, Stefano, Anthony Abbot, and Francesco di Paola by Santo Prunati.
-Next to that altar was a Holy Spirit descends among the Apostles by Orazio Farinati.
+In the last altar on left is a Virgin and Child with Saints Joseph, John the Baptist, Francis, and Anthony of Padua by Alessandro Marchesini, and a Virgin and Child with Saints Vincent, Stephen, Anthony Abbot, and Francis of Paola by Santo Prunati.
+Next to that altar was a Pentecost by Orazio Farinati.

-The crypt has frescoes by Giulio Carpioni younger (Visitation and Repose in Egypt); Paolo Cimengoli (Annunciation); and Santo Prunati (Nativity), it held a copy of Raphael.
+The crypt has frescoes by Giulio Carpioni the Younger (of the Visitation and the Rest on the Flight into Egypt), Paolo Cimengoli (of the Annunciation); and Santo Prunati (of the Nativity).
+It formerly also had a copy of a work by Raphael.